rhuiz4/showReview/README.md

 * (1 point) Use MongoDB Atlas to host database

+* (1 point) Used Passport for User Authentication

 * (2 points) Use a CSS preprocessor
     * Sass.

 * (3 points) Use grunt
     * automate Sass

-In Progress:
-* (2 points) Use some sort of linter
-    * Probably ESLint
-    * Grunt: automate linting
-* (4 points) Planning to use react.js for frontend
-    * Probably not as difficult as vue, but will still be a major portion of the project.

-9/15 points completed out of 8 required points
+10 out of 8 required points

 ## [Link to Initial Main Project File](app.js)